Daily Search Forum Recap: April 27, 2023

 Mobile & Voice

-- Apple AR headset in final sprint for assembly before WWDC, AppleInsider
+- How we fought bad apps and bad actors in 2022, Google Online Security Blog

-- All the Most Useful “Hey Google” Voice Commands, How To Geek
+- How to Turn Off Google Assistant (and “Hey Google”), How To Geek

 SEO